wmww/Skylight/readme.md

 	# ...

 	return true

-	# return type is implicit
+	# return type may be implicit or explicit (sometimes, such as recursive functions, it must be explicit)
 }
 ```
 ### Left Hand Input